 Return economy airfares from London Heathrow to Darwin start at £1,048*

 Flights to Darwin, the capital of the Northern Territory, take you to a city never visited by winter and is well worth a couple of days of your holiday to explore.
 Brimming with al fresco cafes, bars and restaurants, beach side markets and some of Australia's most spectacular sunsets, it is easily and quickly accessible from most other Australian cities on the Qantas network.
 It's also the gateway to some of Australia's best loved National Parks including Kakadu, Litchfield and Nitmiluk, home of Katherine Gorge.

-Flights to Darwin from London Heathrow via Dubai and Melbourne start from £1,091for departures between 15 August and 4 December 2014, Monday to Thursday.* Offer ends 7 August 2014, unless sold out before, for bookings made at least three days before departure.
+Flights to Darwin from London Heathrow via Dubai and Melbourne start from £1,048 for departures between 26 October and 10 December 2014 , Monday to Thursday.* Offer ends 26 August 2014, unless sold out before.
 Availability may be limited.